maxbibikov/maxbibikov.com/content/blog/2020-12-03-tech-stack-behind-this-website.md

   - NetlifyCMS
   - Styled Components
 ---
-Hi, I am Max Bibikov, full stack software developer.
-In this article I will discuss the technologies I used to build this website.
+Hi, I'm Max Bibikov, a full-stack software developer.
+In this article I'll discuss the technologies I used to build this website.

 When planning my personal website, I had the following requirements in mind: